 Moscow Mule Ingredients:

 So what’s in a Moscow Mule recipe?
 Three easy ingredients.
 And, as with any cocktail with such a short ingredient list, the quality of each of those ingredients will definitely make a notable difference.
-So avoid the cheapest options at the liquor store, and do some taste-testing to find what ingredients are most delicious to you.
+So avoid the cheapest options at the liquor store, and do some taste-testing to learn which Moscow Mule ingredients you love best.

 To make a homemade Moscow Mule cocktail, you will need (affiliate links are included here):

-- Ginger Beer: Choose whatever brand you love best here.
+- Ginger Beer: Everyone has a different opinion about which brand makes the best ginger beer for Moscow Mules, so go with whichever one you love most.
 I prefer my ginger beer to be minimally sweetened and as spicy as possible, so some of my personal favorites include:

 - Vodka: Quality is also important here, so try to avoid the cheapest bottle in the store.
 I would recommend Tito’s or Absolut vodka.